 What would have happened if those men had also stepped up their exercise regimen during that time?
 They likely would have seen an even greater increase in muscle-to-fat ratio, because exercise builds muscle tissue when there is adequate protein in the diet.

 Water remains the best drink for exercise, as even a small amount of dehydration can seriously decrease performance.
-But all-carb beverages (or bars) don't offer nearly the benefits that protein-carb mixes do.
-You can get an ideal blend of protein and carbs by either drinking an Atkins Advantage shake along with a piece of fruit like an apple, or by consuming an Atkins Advantage bar.
-The Carmel Chocolate Peanut Nougat bar, for example, offers a terrific blend of 11 grams of protein together with 17 grams of carbs, not to mention 9 grams of fiber, no trans-fats and 1 gram of sugar.
+But all-carb beverages (or bars) don’t offer nearly the benefits that protein-carb mixes do.
+You can get an ideal blend of protein and carbs by either drinking an Atkins shake along with a piece of fruit like an apple, or by consuming an Atkins bar.
+The Carmel Chocolate Peanut Nougat bar, for example, offers a terrific blend of 9 grams of protein together with 2 grams net carbs, not to mention 11 grams of fiber, no trans-fats and 1 gram of sugar.

 When Carbs and Exercise Go Together

 There are some times when increased carb consumption does make sense and can enhance exercise performance.
 To get the greatest benefits and biggest results, combine exercise with a controlled-carb eating program full of good carbs.

 - During a workout of an hour or more.
 In contrast to research suggesting that consuming a carbohydrate snack one to two hours prior to exercise can result in lowered blood sugar levels, some carbohydrate intake can be beneficial and result in greater exercise tolerance.
 For those performing aerobic exercise lasting 60 minutes or more, consumption of a carbohydrate and electrolyte-replacement drink during exercise can enhance performance².